mwangdakota/pages-uswds-jekyll/pages/apply.md

       - step-5
       - step-6
       - step-7
-  - title: "Deadline"
+  - title: Another submission window will open on June 14.
-    description: "Applications due by 5:00 p.m. in your local time zone."
-    inactive_description: "Applications due by 5:00 p.m. in your local time zone."
-    note: "Note: Applications due by 5:00 p.m. in your local time zone.
-Your time zone is based on your company's address as you listed it in your application."
-    inactive_note: "Note: Your time zone is based on your company's address as you listed it in your application."
-    deadline: true
-  - title: 1-3 months after<br> the deadline
+  - title: 1-3 months after<br> the window closes
     description: Applications undergo panel and merit reviews.
     inactive_description: Applications undergo panel and merit reviews.
-    inactive_note:
-  - title: 4-6 months after<br> the deadline
+  - title: 4-6 months after<br> the window closes
     description: We'll notify you whether your proposal is accepted or declined.
     inactive_description: We'll notify you whether your proposal is accepted or declined.
-    inactive_note:
-  - title: 5-6 months after<br> the deadline
+  - title: 5-6 months after<br> the window closes
-    description: If your proposal is accepted, you'll receive funding of up to $225,000.
+    description: If your proposal is accepted, you'll receive funding of up to $225,000..
     inactive_description: If your proposal is accepted, you'll receive funding of up to $225,000.
-    inactive_note:
 ---
 <head>
 <script type="text/javascript">